hussaino03/track-investments/README.md

 ## Second Phase

-Process the user investment data and mock it into a JSON summary report
+✅ Process the user investment data and mock it into a JSON summary report

+✅ Integrate a real-time stocks api to get the current prices and calculate user shares as a metric into the report

 Connect the DB to use the investment data from the user fields